 The communication war

-Anti-SOPA fervents have deployed a lot of tools (avatars, browser plugins alerting on sites that support SOPA, petitions, …).
-They even planned a blackout day that went on January 18th 2012.
-While I didn’t take the time to make an exhaustive list of sites who observed that blackout day, I could find that Wikipedia actually showed a black page and couldn’t be browsed, on Flickr (part of the yahoo network), each of my photos came with a note about SOPA, … I guess the day was too short to find out who else observed it.
+Anti-SOPA fervent have deployed a lot of tools (avatars, browser plugins alerting on sites that support SOPA, petitions, …).
+They even planned a blackout day that went on January 18th, 2012.
+While I didn’t take the time to make an exhaustive list of sites who observed that blackout day, I could find that Wikipedia actually showed a black page and couldn’t be browsed, on Flickr (part of the Yahoo network), each of my photos came with a note about SOPA, … I guess the day was too short to find out who else observed it.

 The World Web War has already started